Breaking the Assistant Mold: Modeling Behavioral Variation in LLM Based Procedural Character Generation: Limitations

 \section{Limitations}

-While \methodname{} broadens behavioral diversity in generated characters, our evaluation is constrained to moral and interactional dimensions.
-Extending this framework to other behavioral axes—such as emotional regulation—remains an open direction and can be easily investigated with our framework.
-Additionally, our moral evaluation relies on multiple-choice agreement tasks, which provide controlled but coarse-grained signals of moral stance.
-Such format may underrepresent nuanced or context-dependent reasoning that could emerge in richer, free-form moral dialogue, suggesting a need for more naturalistic evaluations in future work.
+Our evaluation is limited in three major ways: 1) it only examines two behavioral dimensions: moral stances and characters' interactions.
+It overlooks dimensions like emotional regulation.
+Therefore, future work can benefit from expanding our evaluation setup 2) While our coarse grained moral stance evaluation enables a streamlined study, it overlooks more nuanced moral reasoning that can't be simply coarsely categorized.
+3) Our behavior module sample each behavioral category with equal probability.
+This fits our goal of studying whether LLM(s) can be exhibit diverse procedural generation.
+However, in practice, the desired distribution of moral stances likely would likely change between settings.
+Therefore, future work can benefit from studying how much LLM(s) are able to replicate more varied distributions across settings.

-\textbf{Potential Risks} Expanding behavioral diversity in generated characters introduces ethical risks, particularly when simulating morally or socially sensitive behaviors.
-While \methodname{} aims to probe alignment biases, increased variation could inadvertently surface undesirable or offensive responses if not properly constrained.
-Furthermore, explicit control over moral and interactional traits raises concerns about reinforcing or exploiting stereotypes if applied uncritically.
-Careful curation of behavioral banks and context-aware deployment are essential to ensure that diversity serves creative and research goals without amplifying harm.
+\textbf{Potential Risks} Efforts to systemically expand behavioral diversity in character generation can push models to generate characters that replicate offensive or unsafe behaviors.
+Therefore, careful curation of behavioral banks is essential to ensure that increasing diversity in character generation serves creative and research goals without amplifying harm.